 UNEPLive: A System-Wide Approach To Keeping The Environment Under Review

-UNEPLive aims to support the growing demand for substantiated, contextualised knowledge about the environment, UNEP has developed richer sets of data and knowledge flows and communities of networks.
+Meet the ever growing demand for substantiated, contextualised knowledge about the environment by developing richer sets of data and knowledge flows and bringing together diverse communities of practice.

 UNEPLive is a web-based platform to: